ministryofjustice/service_assessments/phases/v2/live.md

 Service manager able to:

-* show published performance platform dashboard, including metrics for the 4 KPIs, and other key metrics.
+* Show published performance platform dashboard, including metrics for the 4 KPIs, and other key metrics.
-* explain metrics and reason why they have been chosen.
+* Explain metrics and reason why they have been chosen.

 ## Point 18: Test the service from beginning to end with the minister responsible for it.